 - Philanthropic data (alumni, donors)

-Data is organized into three distinct classes: Extremely Sensitive, Internal, and Public, Each class of data has its own requirements with respect to safeguards and procedures in the event of inappropriate disclosure.
+Data is organized into three distinct levels or classes: Level 1: Public Data, Level 2: Internal Data, and Level 3: Restricted Data.
+Each level or class of data has its own requirements with respect to safeguards and procedures in the event of inappropriate disclosure.

 Internal Data is data that, while not protected by state or federal law or regulatory standards, might impact Middlebury’s reputation or result in a civil action against the institution, should it be breached.
 Access to Internal Data should be limited to Data Stewards and only those members of the institution to whom Data Stewards have granted access.
 Regular audits of Internal Data should be conducted by the Data Stewards to ensure appropriate access.
 The exposure threshold for this classification of data is set at 750 records.